ivnyam/olist-delivery-analysis/README.md

 **2. Peak campaign → service degradation**
 Order volume spiked ~3× during Black Friday 2017.
-The average delivery time increased by 1-3 during the peak days and late delivery rate jumped from 6.9% to 23.2% in the week following the peak.
+The average delivery time increased by 1-3 during the peak days, and the late delivery rate jumped from 6.9% to 23.2% in the week following the peak.

 **3. Late delivery costs review score points**
 On-time orders average 4.29 stars.
 Late orders average 2.57 stars.
-Orders arriving 7+ days late average 1.72 stars — a 2.42 point drop compared to on-time orders that directly impacts seller ratings and repeat purchase rates.
+Orders arriving 7+ days late average 1.72 stars — a 2.42 point drop compared to on-time orders, which directly impacts seller ratings and repeat purchase rates.

 **4. Same-day delivery is a seller behaviour problem**
 36% of orders have a geographically local seller.
 Only 6.7% of sellers